Aer0spaceEngineered/Lars-Real-Time-iRacing-Telemetry/README.md

 This is currently a work in progress, however, I will try to only release completed versions.

-If you would like to utilize this project, read the licensing data.
+If you would like to utilize this project for your own, read the licensing data.

 ## Version 0.0: Creating the Workspace
 Work in Progress as of 23 December 2025.